TempeHS/2026CT_GameDesign_Rendshift_Jonathan.I/README.md

 ---

 ## 1. Game Overview
-Rendshift is brutal precision platformer game where the smallest of misinputs inputs will send you to your death.
-The goal of the game is to reach the end of the level in the shortest possbile time.
-The game has 10 levels each with increasing difficulty adding new objects, requiring new movemnt mechanics like dashing, dash canceling, double jumping and more.
+Rendshift is a precision platformer game where the smallest of misinputs will send you to your death.
+The goal of the game is to reach the end of the level in the shortest possible time.
+The game has 10 levels each with increasing difficulty adding new objects, requiring new movement mechanics like dashing, dash canceling, double jumping and more.
 ### 1.1 Genre
 Speedrunning Platformer